 Following his wife's death in 1966, Orbison's career went on hold.
 However, he did appear in the 1967 film The Fastest Guitar Alive.

 In 1968, Roy was on tour in England when he learned of a second tragedy.
-Two of their three sons had died in a fire at their Nashville home.
+Two of their three sons, Roy Dewayne and Anthony King, had died in a fire at their Nashville home.

 In 1969, he re-married German born Barbara Wellnoener-Jacobs, a woman he met while on tour of Britain.
 A year later they moved to Dusseldorf and in October 1970, they had a son.
 Following his wife's death in 1966, Orbison's career went on hold.
 Orbison's popularity remained strong in Britain where he had appeared at London's Talk of the Town club even as his popularity in the U.S. was ebbing.